Evolution

 Today’s announcement is the best news I have heard in years regarding the structured Web, RDF, and the semantic Web.
 This announcement is — I believe — the signal event of the structured Web.
 With regard to my longstanding diagram above, I can go to bed tonight knowing we have now crossed the threshold into the semantic Web.

-19 Responses to “Structured Web Gets Massive Boost”
+7 thoughts on “Structured Web Gets Massive Boost

 “One caveat to watch out for: while it’s OK to use the new schema.org markup or continue to use existing microformats or RDFa markup, you should avoid mixing the formats together on the same web page, as this can confuse our parsers.”